 Participant Support Costs

-Uniform Guidance definition “Direct costs for items such as stipends or subsistence allowance, travel allowance, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with conference, or training projects.”
+Uniform Guidance definition “Direct costs for items such as stipends or subsistence allowance, travel allowance, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with the conference, or training projects.”

 Also known as Facilities & Administrative Costs (F&A) or Overhead.
-These are costs incurred for common or joint purpose and cannot be specifically identified with a particular sponsored project.
+These are costs incurred for common or joint purposes and cannot be specifically identified with a particular sponsored project.
 Indirects pay for research infrastructure here at Northeastern.